MonikaZemankiewicz/virtualtour-frontend/README.md

-# Website for sharing and viewing 360 media
+# Website for sharing 360 media

 The goal of this project was to design and develop a website that allows its users to share, view, and download 360-degree media.
 The website was built with React and Django.